akornatskyy/wheezy.validation/doc/userguide.rst

   :py:class:`~wheezy.validation.rules.RelativeUTCDateTimeDeltaRule`,
   :py:class:`~wheezy.validation.rules.RelativeTZDateTimeDeltaRule`.
 * ``ignore``.
-The idea behind this rule is to be able to substitute any validation rule by this one that always succeed.
+The idea behind this rule is to be able to substitute any validation rule by this one that always succeeds.
 See :py:class:`~wheezy.validation.rules.IgnoreRule`

 Custom Message
 ~~~~~~~~~~~~~~

-You are able customize error message by using ``message_template`` argument
+You are able to customize the error message by using ``message_template`` argument
 during rule declaration::

     credential_validator = Validator({